A Finitely Stable Edit Distance for Merge Trees: Introduction

 Along with the aforementioned summaries, there are also tree-shaped objects called merge trees.
 Merge trees arise naturally within the framework of TDA when dealing with zero dimensional homology groups, as they capture the merging structure of path connected components along a filtration of topological spaces.
-Originally, such objects stems out of Morse Theory \citep{milnor2016morse} as a topological summary related to Reeb graphs \citep{reeb_1,reeb_2} and are frequently used for data visualization purposes \citep{merge_visual_1, merge_visual_2}.
-Analogously, other kind of trees like hierarchical clustering dendrograms \citep{dendro_1} or phylogenetic trees \citep{phylo} have also been used extensively in statistics and biology to infer information about a fixed set of labels.
-The uprising of TDA, however, has propelled works aiming at using trees and Reeb graphs as topological summaries in data analysis contexts and thus developing metrics and frameworks to analize populations of such objects \citep{merge, merge_interl, merge_intrins, merge_frechet, merge_farlocca, merge_farlocca_2, di2016edit, bauer2020reeb}.
+Originally, such objects stem out of Morse Theory \citep{milnor2016morse} as a topological summary related to Reeb graphs \citep{reeb_1,reeb_2} and are frequently used for data visualization purposes \citep{merge_visual_1, merge_visual_2}.
+Analogously, other different but related kinds of trees like hierarchical clustering dendrograms \citep{dendro_1} or phylogenetic trees \citep{phylo} have also been used extensively in statistics and biology to infer information about a fixed set of labels.
+When considered as unlabelled objects, however, both clustering dendrograms and phylogenetic trees can be obtained as particular instances of merge trees.
+The uprising of TDA has propelled works aiming at using merge trees and Reeb graphs as topological summaries in data analysis contexts and thus developing metrics and frameworks to analyze populations of such objects \citep{merge, merge_interl, merge_intrins, merge_frechet, merge_farlocca, merge_farlocca_2, di2016edit, bauer2020reeb}.